“BEST lawyer ever!”

 It’s not enough for a grandparent to say “I love my grandchild, and it’s only fair that I get to see them.”
-There needs to be something more, because the child’s parents have a constitutionally presumed due-process right to make visitation decisions for their child.
+There needs to be something more.
+A child’s parents have a right to make visitation decisions for their child.
 A parent’s ability to rear their child without interference is a fundamental right, and a court of equity needs to give “special weight” to the decisions of the parents.
 Therefore, if the parents are capable of parenting, a grandparent needs to have a compelling reason for the court to interfere with that right.
 One example might be that they enjoyed an unusually close relationship with the grandchild, but that, through no fault of their own, the grandchild’s custodial parent has refused visitation.

 Grandparent rights is not a simple area of the law.
 It draws on Constitutional due process principles, Supreme Court decisions, and New York State case law interpreting sections of both the Family Court Act and the Domestic Relations Law.